 As this was my first collection I was slightly wary about the reactions that we might receive from the public.
 However, our presence seemed to generate a really friendly positive vibe.
 Lots of people were engaging with us and returning our smiles.
-Mind’s giant stress ball costume definitely added to the friendly ambiance and was quite an attraction for many small children, and many adults too!
+Mind’s giant stress ball costume definitely added to the friendly ambience and was quite an attraction for many small children, and many adults too!

 From a personal perspective, I have been out of work and studying for the past 8 months with health problems.
-As a consequence I have suffered with low mood and anxiety.
+As a consequence, I have suffered with low mood and anxiety.
 By volunteering with Mind I was able to be involved in something outside of what has become a restricted social network.
 It also gave me with a sense of fulfilment and achievement.
 It was a really enjoyable couple of hours and I met some really great people.
-It felt great to be helping a charity that supports better mental health, as through my own experience I know how much support is valued and needed.
+It felt great to be helping a charity that supports better mental health, as though my own experience I know how much support is valued and needed.